Public Works Contact Info

 Is fall leaf curb pickup still happening?

 Yes.
-Leaves may be raked to the curb in neat rows during the collection period Nov.
-6-24.
+Leaves may be raked to the curb in neat rows during the fall leaf collection period.
 Sticks, twigs and other yard debris will not be accepted during curbside leaf pickup.
-Outside of this collection period, residents can dispose of leaves by placing them in tagged yard waste bags for pickup on their regular collection day.
+Outside of this collection period, residents can dispose of leaves by placing them in yard waste bags for pickup on their regular collection day.

 STAY UP TO DATE